Table of contents

 Blue/green deployment features:

-• Deployment visibility: Monitors revision health and traffic patterns during deployments.
+- Deployment monitoring: Provides visibility into application health and traffic patterns during deployments.

 Source: Microsoft